 In September of 1979, 14.3 acres of land located at the current Vaughn Road parish campus was purchased.
 Ground breaking ceremonies for a new church building were held in March of 1980, and on the following November 16th the newly ordained Archbishop Oscar Hugh Lipscomb dedicated the church and was the main celebrant for the first Mass in the new church, a day which coincided with his installation as the first Archbishop of Mobile.
 The project was completed with seating for 300 in the church proper in addition to a small kitchen and large multi-purpose room.
 A small house purchased with the land was kept for meeting and classroom space and was designated as Thomas Hall, named in honor of Thomas Germanson, the chairman of the Building Committee.
 In March of 1985, a new rectory built on the parish grounds was dedicated.

-In December of 1987, Fr.
-Arthur Schrenger was assigned as the new pastor of the parish, followed by Fr.
-Charles Troncale on September 2, 1999.
+Fr.
+Charles Troncale was appointed Pastor on September 2, 1999.
 The parish broke ground on a new 758-seat church on December 5, 1999, with the dedication by Archbishop Lipscomb to follow on May 12th of 2001.
 In February 2000, the 5.3 acres bordering the church property to the south were purchased from parishioner Helena Malus.
 A house located on the purchased property was remodeled and became the new rectory in March of 2002.
 In 2005, the former rectory was remodeled to serve as parish offices.

 On May 29, 2011 it was announced that Fr.
 Patrick Driscoll was to become the new pastor of the parish effective the following October 15, replacing Fr.
 Troncale who was going to St. Vincent de Paul parish in Tallassee.
 On July 16, 2011, the parish broke ground on a project which involved both construction of the first phase of an education complex and significant site improvements to the property.
 On August 12, 2012, Archbishop Thomas John Rodi dedicated the new two-story, twenty-one classroom building.
 In addition to parish catechetical classes and religious education programs, the new building houses the Holy Spirit campus of the Montgomery Catholic Preparatory School and consists of classes ranging from K4 through 6th grade.